MUSA-550-Fall-2023/python-environment/README.md

-# Welcome to MUSA 550: Geospatial Data Science in Python
+# MUSA 550's Python 🐍 Environment

 This repository contains the [environment.yml](environment.yml) file specifying the Python packages needed in this course.
 The majority of course